Family plays an important role in our spiritual, intellectual, and emotional development.

 - Gain clear perspective of how a family functions, and each person’s role

 Studies have shown that most people who struggle with addiction problems started acting out when they were adolescents.
 At this point in an individual’s life, family is the backbone for their existence.
 Teens begin experimenting for all kinds of reasons, but many of the reasons fall back on how they feel about what is going on within their family unit.
 This is why family therapy can be very helpful.
-Just as when a person changes in a negative manner it effects the entire family, the same happens when someone changes in a positive manner.
-For the struggling addict, their mindset is to get clean and stay clean—that is their focus, as it should be for a while.
-The other family members are often neglected, expected to forgive and forget all of the damage that another family member has caused.
-Family therapy helps the entire family to heal.
+Just as a person’s negative behavior affects the entire family, a person’s positive behavior affects the family, too.
+Someone in early addiction recovery may need to focus on themselves for while until they feel more stable.
+This may make other family members feel neglected; they may also feel like they’re supposed to forgive and forget all of the bad experiences prior to their loved one’s recovery.
+That’s why family therapy can be so crucial: it helps all members learn how to ask for what they need, express their feelings, and support each other.

-If your family is struggling with some issues, do not feel alone.
+If your family is struggling, do not feel alone.
 No family is perfect.
 Getting into counseling can only make your family stronger.
 Please contact us today at (877) 958-0778 to learn how our rehab facilities near Atlanta can help.